-The first part of the challenge (from 20.11.2018 to 07.01.2019) is done on restricted registration, validate according to the procedure defined by the website https://agtech-challenge.com/comment-participer/.
-The challenge will become open to all audiences with an unlimited number of submissions.
+The first part of the challenge (from 20.11.2018 to 07.01.2019) was done on restricted registration, validate according to the procedure defined by the website https://agtech-challenge.com/comment-participer/.
+The challenge is already open to all audiences with an unlimited number of submissions.

 The problem is a binary classification problem.
 Each input is a patch of an image with plants and weeds.
 You must classify weeds from plants.
 Each line represents the probabilities of class membership, which sum up to one.
 Preparing your submission with the starting kit is the easiest.

 There are 2 phases:

 You only need to submit the prediction results (no code).